JonathanChavezTamales/SimpleRegexEngine/README.md

 This is a simple regex engine that accepts concatenation, union, kleene star and parenthesis.

+Implementing using Shunting Yard algorithm to parse the expression, then Thompson's construction to create a NFA given the parsed expression, finally traversing the NFA.

 ### Hierarchy:
 * `()`
 * `*`